Non-stationarity and Dissipative Time Crystals: Spectral Properties and Finite-Size Effects: From Finite to Inifinite Dissipative Time Crystals

 containing only commensurable frequencies $\omega_k$.
 For the Loschmidt echo in our our examples, we find that the coefficients $O_k$ decay exponentially with system size.
 However, by conservation of the total spin, $S^2 = (S^x)^2 + (S^y)^2 + (S^z)^2$ we see that the same cannot occur for $S_k^x$ and so we expect that these persistent oscillations would be present in larger systems.

-\section{From Finite to Inifinite Dissipative Time Crystals}
+\section{{From Finite to Inifinite Dissipative Time Crystals}}

-When traditionally discussing time crystals in closed systems with unitary dynamics, the time translational symmetry breaking must occur in the thermodynamic limit in order to exclude the trivial oscillations of finite quantum systems.
-As a consequence of this, it is sometimes felt that even in the open case the spontaneous time translational symmetry breaking should occur \emph{only} in the thermodynamic limit \cite{Fazio}.
+{When traditionally discussing time crystals in closed systems with unitary dynamics, the time translational symmetry breaking must occur in the thermodynamic limit in order to exclude the trivial oscillations of finite quantum systems.
+As a consequence of this, it is sometimes felt that even in the open case the spontanious time translational symmetry breaking should occur \emph{only} in the thermodynamic limit \cite{Fazio}.
 This means that in a finite system the symmetry breaking will only be transient and meta-stable.
-This requirement is rather restrictive since it excludes many interesting situations where non-trivial time translational symmetry breaking can occur in open systems.
-In particular it excludes the highly non-trivial finite size dissipative time crystals discussed above, where the noisy dynamics of a many-body system can be remarkably stabilised by noisy interactions with an external bath.
-It also excludes many experimental platforms, such as ultracold atoms, where only finite systems can be studied.
-It is for these reasons that we use the term dissipative time crystal in its most general sense of \emph{any} dissipation induced non-trivial time translational symmetry breaking.
+We believe this requirement to be too restictive since it excludes many interesting situations where non-trivial time translational symmetry breaking can occur in open systems.
+In particular it exludes the highly non-trivial finite size dissipative time crystals discussed above, where the noisy dynamics of a many-body system can be remarkably stabilised by noisy interactions with an external bath.
+It also exludes many experimental platforms, such as ultracold atoms, where only finite systems can be studied.
+It is for these reasons that we use the term dissipative time crystal in its most general sense of \emph{any} dissipation induced non-trivial time translational symmetry breaking. }

-However, one can modify our example in Sec. \ref{sec:lossgain} with both loss and gain so that the time translational symmetry breaking occurs strictly in the limit of infinite system size.
+{However, one can modify our example in Sec. \ref{sec:lossgain} with both loss and gain so that the time translational symmetry breaking occurs strictly in the limit of infinite system size.
 To do so we simply add an additional local Lindblad operator which breaks the strong dynamical symmetry, say $L = \mu n_1$, to the Liouvillian.
 For any finite system size there are now no non-zero purely imaginary eigenvalues due to lack of a strong dynamical symmetry.
 However, as a consequence of finite velocity of propagation \cite{Lieb_Robinson_1972} the effect of the ultra-local term becomes irrelevant in the bulk of the thermodynamically large system (see also \cite{Znidaric_2015}).
 Therefore, only the thermodynamically large system has purely imaginary eigenvalues and exhibits time-translational symmetry breaking.
-More generally, this argument applies to any finite size dissipative time crystal where the purely imaginary eigenvalues are the consequence of a strong dynamical symmetry.
+More generally, this argument applies to any finite size dissipative time crystal where the purely imaginary eigenvalues are the consequence of a strong dynamical symmetry.}